 - incl.
 8 greyscale photo-reproductions.

-Cloth Hardcover Edition (in stock)
+Cloth Hardcover Edition (SOLD OUT)

 - bound in Telluric Brown fine cloth,